The regulator's perspective

 This included:

-• Ensuring that consumers entering drawdown invest mainly in cash only if they take an active decision to do so.
+- Ensuring that if a consumer enters drawdown and is to invest mainly in cash, they have taken an active decision to do so.

 This included:

-• Changes to make the cost of drawdown products clearer and more comparable.
-Clarity around the costs of drawdown came into force in April 2020.
+- Changes to make the cost of drawdown products clearer and more comparable.
+Requirements enabling clarity around the costs of drawdown came into force in April 2020.

 Contact us to discuss maximising guaranteed income for life rates